More than 100 service projects positively impact communities worldwide

 Minneapolis—November 5, 2013—More than 6,600 volunteers from Walden University’s worldwide community of students, alumni, faculty and staff, along with their friends, family and colleagues, came together during this year’s Global Days of Service to participate in 57 projects in the United States and 60 projects around the globe.
 The weeklong international event, held from Sept.
 30 to Oct.
 6, impacted more than 60,000 people who will benefit from the work of the Walden volunteers on these projects.

 “Global Days of Service provided an opportunity for Walden University staff, along with our families and friends, to serve our San Antonio community together.
-We chose the nonprofit agency Habitat for Humanity and worked alongside the homeowners and their families who are required to deposit ‘sweat equity’ hours,” said Kathy V. González, Walden enrollment advisor and Global Days of Service project leader.
+We chose the nonprofit agency Habitat for Humanity and worked alongside the homeowners and their families who are required to deposit ‘sweat equity’ hours,” said Kathy V. González, Walden enrollment specialist and Global Days of Service project leader.
 “Working with the homeowners was an honor, especially knowing the years of memories that will be created in their homes is truly a blessing for future generations.”

 Baltimore Global Days of Service project

 In addition to working on the Habitat for Humanity project, the Walden community led and contributed to projects such as assisting the Ronald McDonald House in Baltimore and Los Angeles, volunteering at a library in Gdansk, Poland, and participating in a parental involvement fair in the Bronx, N.Y.
 Other efforts included a school-based health and hygiene project in Nigeria; helping at food banks in Brooklyn, Houston and Orlando; and building safety kits for children with severe autism.